critter44/josephine/README.md

 # Josephine

 This is a re-implementation of an old Discord bot that my friend group was using to play Vampire: The Masquerade 5th Edition.
 It used to be a daemonized python process that would behave like a normal user, and had all the limitations you'd expect from that.
-Now it's a REST API running on AWS Lambda and using proper slash commands.
-There's still a lot to do, but it can roll dice for you at least.
+Now it's a REST API running on AWS Lambda and keeping its state in DynamoDB.
+It might not be the most impressive thing, but it can roll dice for you.
+See this fork's parent for details on how to get it running.

 ### Commands (all working, after a fashion)